-It is strongly recommended that students have taken PreAP Biology and achieved an 'A' or 'B' in that course.
+It is strongly recommended that students have taken Honors Biology and achieved an 'A' or 'B' in that course.
 AP Biology includes topics regularly covered in a college biology course for majors.
-This course builds from the PreAP Biology foundation and emphasizes plant and animal structure, evolution, and ecology.
-The labs are equivalent to those done by college students such as bacteria transformation, gel electrophoresis, and transpiration in plants.
+This course builds from the Honors Biology foundation and emphasizes evolution, cellular processes, energy, communication, genetics, information transfer, and ecology.
+The labs are equivalent to those done by college students such as bacterial transformation, gel electrophoresis, and transpiration in plants.